Chenille fabric: History

 Standards of industrial production were not introduced until the 1990s, when the Chenille International Manufacturers Association (CIMA) was formed with the mission to improve and develop the manufacturing processes.
-From the 1970s each machine head made two chenille yarns straight onto bobbins, a machine could have over 100 spindles (50 heads).
+From the 1970s each machine head made two chenille yarns straight onto bobbins; a machine could have over 50 heads with 100 spindles.
 Giesse was one of the first major machine manufacturers.
-Giesse acquired Iteco company in 2010 integrating the chenille yarn electronic quality control directly on their machine.
-Chenille fabrics are also often used in Letterman jackets also known as "varsity jackets", for the letter patches.
+Giesse acquired Iteco company in 2010, integrating the chenille yarn electronic quality control directly on their machine.
+Chenille fabrics are also often used in letterman jackets, also known as "varsity jackets" due to the letter patches.

 Description

 The chenille yarn is manufactured by placing short lengths of yarn, called the "pile", between two "core yarns" and then twisting the yarn together.
 The edges of these piles then stand at right angles to the yarn's core, giving chenille both its softness and its characteristic look.
 Chenille will look different in one direction compared to another, as the fibers catch the light differently.
-Chenille can appear iridescent without actually using Iridescence fibers.
+Chenille can appear iridescent without actually using iridescent fibers.
 The yarn is commonly manufactured from cotton, but can also be made using acrylic, rayon and olefin.

 Improvements

-One of the problems with chenille yarns is that the tufts can work loose and create bare fabric.
-This was resolved by using a low melt nylon in the core of the yarn and then autoclaving (steaming) the hanks of yarn to set the pile in place.
+One of the problems with chenille yarns is that the tufts can work loose, leaving bare fabric.
+This was resolved by using a low-melt nylon in the core of the yarn, then autoclaving (steaming) the hanks of yarn to set the pile in place.